oneminch/Notes/Java.md

 ### Access Modifiers

-#### Default Access
+- ==Default Access==
     - If an access modifier isn't specified, the method's visibility is limited to the package it's defined in.
         - This is more restrictive than `public`, but less restrictive than `private` or `protected`.
     - The method will have the default "package-private", "private-protected" or "friendly" access level, which means the method is accessible within the same package (the package where the class is defined), but not from other packages, even if those packages contain subclasses of the class containing the method.

-#### `public`
+- ==`public`==
     - Makes members accessible from anywhere, both within the same package and from different packages.
     - Public classes, interfaces, and members form the public API of a library or application

-#### `private`
+- ==`private`==
     - Restricts access of members to only the class itself.
     - This provides the highest level of encapsulation and data hiding.

-#### `protected`
+- ==`protected`==
     - Makes members accessible within the same package and to subclasses of the class in other packages.
     - This is used to achieve inheritance across packages.

-> [!note]
+> [!note] Noteworthy
 > - Access modifiers cannot be applied to local variables within methods, but they can be applied to classes, interfaces, variables, methods, and constructors.
 >
 > - In Java, it's not required to explicitly declare the access modifier of methods.